pineman/psis/README.md

  * These two write/read follow a protocol between the library and the local clipboard server.
  * Connect to the local clipboard server by UDS (or shared memory (unrelated processes) if `void *buf` too big - Performance optimization the prof. suggested).
  * `SOCK_STREAM`
+ * copy/paste: do only one `write` (two `recv`s) to minimize critical region, this forces the use of a msg buffer instead of a struct

 # Clipboard (server)
  * When starting, connect to another clipboard server given in the argv[].